School of Music Organizations

 Chamber Music, Ensembles, and Vocal Concerts

 School of Music performers have ample opportunities to perform publicly as members of various ensembles and as soloists.
 Among the prominent departmental ensembles that perform regularly are the Yale Cellos, directed by Aldo Parisot, and the Yale Percussion Group, under Robert van Sice.
 In addition, a number of concert series are organized through the School’s chamber music program, directed by Wendy Sharp.
 These include the Lunchtime Chamber Music series, which takes place in Sprague Hall and other venues around campus; Vista, a series that features chamber music groups that provide spoken commentary; and concerts of chamber music for guitar in combination with other instruments, under the direction of Benjamin Verdery.
 Yale Opera offers a Liederabend series, in which a different language (German, Italian, French, or Russian) is featured in each program.
 Concerts by singers in the early music, oratorio, and chamber ensemble program feature thematic programs for vocal ensembles and soloists.
-In addition to these on-campus performances, School of Music students participate in the Conservatory Project at the Kennedy Center Millennium Stage in Washington, D.C.
+In addition to these on-campus performances, School of Music students have participated in the Conservatory Project at the Kennedy Center Millennium Stage in Washington, D.C.

 Other Local Performing Groups